 Human milk from the baby's own mother is the best for babies born early and at very low birth weight.

-- Breast milk can protect babies against infections and sudden infant death syndrome (SIDS) as well as NEC.
+- Human milk can protect babies against infections and sudden infant death syndrome (SIDS) as well as NEC.

-- Some NICUs will give donor milk from a milk bank to very high-risk babies who are not able to have milk from their own mother.
+- Many NICUs will give donor milk from a milk bank to high-risk babies who cannot get enough milk from their own mother.

 - Special preterm formulas can also be used.
-These formulas have a higher amount of fat and protein to meet the special growth needs of premature babies.
+These formulas have more added calcium and protein to meet the special growth needs of premature babies.

 - Older preterm babies (34 to 36 weeks gestation) may be switched to regular formula or a transitional formula.

 Premature babies have not been in the womb long enough to store up the nutrients they need and must usually take some supplements.